sporto/planetproto/exercises/010_simple_objects/problem.md

 Boilerplate
 -----------

 A file 010.js with the necessary boilerplate has been created for you.
+This files contains the instructions and placeholders for your code.

 Hints
 -----